BerkeleyAutomation/CloudRobotics_tutorial/Part 1/README.md

 ```
 Then it means you need to start Docker Desktop and wait until the Docker Deskop window shows that it has started.

+**Note: You do not have to run Steps 3 and 4 as we have already set them up.
+They are included below for completeness as they are required when using ROS2**

 3. Make a workspace and build it